This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Of all of the museums I visited, this was my least favorite.
 Large portions of the museum were closed as part of an ongoing renovation project.
 I’m also generally not moved by the art from this period, as one can only look at so many pictures of a fat baby Jesus before getting bored.Book your hotel in Munich now!

 As an aside, how do you think Jesus would feel if he came back and found all of these portraits of him with a tiny baby penis?
 I bet he’d be pretty embarrassed.

-The building itself, which was made of stone and was comprised of many angles, was also interesting.
+The building itself, made of stone and comprised of many angles, was also interesting.

 Two of my favorite works in the museum were Fritz von Uhde’s The Hard Path (The Road to Bethlehem), which conveyed a fascinating perspective & sense of movement, as well as a series of Greek landscapes by Carl Rottmann that were damaged in World War II and then restored.

 Intermission – Der verrückte Eismacher